vigneshshanmugam/first-contentful-paint/README.md

 # first-contentful-paint

-A JavaScript library for measuring First Contentful Paint (FCP) in the browser that does not support the [Paint Timing API](https://w3c.github.io/paint-timing/).
+A JavaScript library for measuring First Contentful Paint (FCP) on browsers that does not support the [Paint Timing API](https://w3c.github.io/paint-timing/).

-- **401 Bytes** FCP polyfill that works across all browsers.
+- **401 Bytes** FCP polyfill.
+- Works on all browsers Chromium, Firefox, Safari, IE, etc.

 ### Installation